-The Ordinance authorizing the Bonds was enacted on September 26, 2011, and publication of its enactment was published in The Island Packet and The Beaufort Gazette, newspapers of general circulation in the County, on October 5, 2011.
-No notice of intention to seek a referendum within the 20-day period was filed.
+Publication of its enactment was published in The Island Packet and The Beaufort Gazette, newspapers of general circulation in the County, on Wednesday, August 15, 2012.
+The 20-day period will expire on September 4, 2012.
+Prior to closing on September 5, 2012, no litigation will be verified.